MINA.

 All sources are used in compliance with copyright and usage rights; licensed sources are accessed through institutional / academic agreements.

-On top of the model layer, product modules were developed that match the daily realities of the Turkish healthcare ecosystem.
+On top of the model layer, product modules are built to match the daily realities of a healthcare market — starting with Türkiye (SGK/SUT) and extending to each new market.
 Each module invokes the relevant LoRA adapter, validates with GraphRAG and integrates into the user's workflow.

 SGK Pre-Auth & Reimbursement